materialsproject/fireworks/docs/queue_tutorial.rst

 Configure the QueueLauncher
 ---------------------------

 The QueueLauncher needs to know how to communicate with your queue system and the executable to submit to the queue (in our case, a Rocket).
-These parameters are defined through the QueueParams file.
+These parameters are defined through a QueueParams file.

 1. Move to the ``queue`` tutorial directory on your FireWorker::